All Episodes

 I mean, and this is the problem, Sean, with the way we've been doing our elections.

-And shame on our elected officials and so-called leaders who put their head in the sand after 2020 and kept repeating the the mantra.
+And shame on our elected officials and so-called leaders who put their head in the sand after 2020 and kept repeating the mantra, it was a perfect election when it wasn't.

-I have been I've been sounding the alarm since then at risk of people yelling at me and calling me names.
+I've been sounding the alarm since then at risk of people yelling at me and calling me names.

 We needed to make serious changes to our election, and they didn't.

-And so we're still every election we've got, one group or another saying what's going on.
+And so we're still, every election we've got one group or another saying, what's going on?

-And and and both sides are right.
+And both sides are right.

 We do need to reform our elections, and we will reform our elections.